arnavification/bigbasket_sql/README.md

 * **Source:** BigBasket products dataset (27k rows, multiple categories and brands).

 * Full Dataset: data/bigbasket.csv
-* Contains the complete data used for all queries and analysis.
-* ⚠️ Due to GitHub’s preview size limits, the file cannot be viewed in-browser.
-* To access it, click “View raw” to download.
+** Contains the complete data used for all queries and analysis.
+But, due to GitHub’s preview size limits, the file cannot be viewed in-browser.
+To access it, click “View raw” to download.

 * Sample Dataset: data/bigbasket_sample.csv
-* A smaller file (~1,250 rows).
-* Added for quick preview directly on GitHub without downloading.
+** A smaller file (~1,250 rows).
+It is added for quick preview directly on GitHub without downloading.

 * **Fields Included:**